5.2.8 The Separation of Powers

 The executive

 Countries vary as to whether executive power is centred on a President or a Prime Minister, and the mechanisms for forming a government depend upon the political system (6.1.2).
-Governments have direct control over parts of the legal system: the law enforcement agencies and the penal system.
+Governments take political decisions, on such matters as economic management and foreign policy for example, on behalf of the population.
+And they have direct control over parts of the legal system: the law enforcement agencies and the penal system.
 They themselves are bound by the rule of law in most countries, though, under their Constitutions – as described earlier (5.2.3).

 The legislature

-Lawmakers are elected in a liberal democracy.
-They exercise political control over the making of new laws, including those that have been put forward by the executive.
+Lawmakers are elected in a liberal democracy, as the people’s representatives.
+They exercise political control over the making of new laws, including those that have been put forward by the executive, and they represent the diversity of the people.
 In America, the two houses of Congress are separate from the Administration and act as a check on the power of the President – notably by controlling funding.
 In Britain, the two houses of Parliament act as a check on the power of the government (though the Prime Minister and cabinet are members of Parliament).
 In both cases there is a limit on the power of the government to create new legislation – so that it cannot, for example, reduce individual freedom without the consent of most of the democratically elected representatives of the people.
 Other democracies, and other types of government, have differing degrees of separation between the legislature and the executive.

 The judiciary

 Judges in law courts are responsible for determining whether the law has been broken (5.2.6).
 The separation of powers between the judiciary and the executive ensures that the latter obeys the rules.
 The executive must not be ‘above the law’.
 This is especially important in the case of the law enforcement agencies, for which the executive is responsible.
-A separate judiciary provides an impartial judgement to ensure that the law enforcement agencies do not break the law when bringing cases to trial.
+The courts can ensure that the police don’t break the law when bringing cases to trial.
 And, as noted previously (5.2.6.3), the judiciary is better placed than politicians to consider individual cases.

 The need for a separation of powers